With summer coming to an end in Mount Pleasant, now is a great time to get ahead on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Pick a temperate day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your equipment once you’ve cleaned it.
+Choose a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can test your equipment once you’ve cleaned it.

 You’ll only need a handful of tools: